socri007/stopwindowsupdates/README.md

-# Stop Automatic Windows Updates program
+# Stop Automatic Windows Updates Program

 # What is the Stop Automatic Windows Updates Program?
 Are You Suffering From Automatic Windows Updates That Consume Internet And Bother You?